bluebox-insa/bluebox/README.md

 # to configure and launch the server, please reboot
 sudo reboot now
 ```

+:ambulance: See [here](./latency-optimization/README.md) to reduce the latency between your speakers

 ## Comments
 - To configure the raspberry using bluebox app (https://github.com/bluebox-insa/bluebox-android-app), the smartphone and the raspberry must be connected on the same network.
 Please check ip address of your raspberry (same as flask server).
 - Last version of the Bluebox application is also available in this repo : https://github.com/bluebox-insa/bluebox-android-app